Cynthia is a digital marketer, writer, and artist. She writes about a variety of topics, especially digital marketing, languages & culture.

 As you learn more verbs and vocabulary, you can help yourself to learn and memorize them in several ways:

 - reading them out loud and repeating to yourself several times

 - acting them out

-- learning them in "clusters" - such as the way a particular group of verbs follow a pattern, or if they're opposites, etc.
+- learning them in "clusters," such as how a particular group of verbs follow a pattern, if they're opposites, etc.

-- watching television in Spanish and listening for some of these verbs so you can hear them in context
+- watching television in Spanish and listening to some of these verbs so you can hear them in context

 - putting the verb into a sentence in the target (Spanish) language